jirilebl/diffyqs-webwork/README.md

 Currently should be treated as beta quality.

 To use, you should be able to unpack this directory into your templates and just directly use it.
+The directory should be named diffyqs-webwork.
 You could also just clone the git repository into your templates directory if you wish.

 *make-defs.sh* creates the basic .def files from the files.
 So do not edit the .def files